HarveyRDonnelly/maclaurin-series-models/README.md

 # mathematical-modelling
-A library of interactive mathematical models written in Python.
+A library of interactive Maclaurin series models written in Python.